 This report should state a caveat at this point: the term "nationally normed" is a technical term in testing.
-The exams Truman uses for general education program: the College Outcomes Measurement Project (COMP) (which was more recently replaced with the Academic Profile); the Collegiate Assessment of Academic Proficiency (CAAP); the exam primarily used for senior testing in the major; and the Major Field Achievement Test; are actually user-normed, not nationally-normed.
+(The exams such as the Academic Profile (AP) and the Major Field Achievement Test are actually user normed, not nationally normed.)
 These exams are normed according to a large number of students who attend the self-selected institutions who choose to use these instruments, not by a random sample representative of all college students in the United States.
 Even so, these exams satisfy a critical element in Truman's unique assessment process: measures based on external norms with national perspective.
-(Editor: Right now the Academic Profile does not provide norms based on other schools but only raw scores for students at Truman, though national norms may be provided in the future; it does provide criterion-referenced assessment for students).
+(The academic profile provides comparative data norms for the total score base on the institution's classification.)